SIM RACING - full mouse control or keyboard and mouse control

 SLOW INTERNET WARNING: THERE ARE PICTURES!

-FULL MOUSE STEERING, THROTTLE & (TRAIL)BRAKING TUTORIAL:
+BEAMNG FULL MOUSE STEERING, THROTTLE AND (TRAIL)BRAKING TUTORIAL:

 1. MENU > OPTIONS > GAMEPLAY: